Computer Bismarck: Reception and legacy

 United States Navy defense researcher Peter Perla in 1990 considered war games like Computer Bismarck a step above earlier war-themed video games that relied on arcade-style action.
 He praised the addition of a computer-controlled opponent that such games provide to solitaire players.
 Perla attributes SSI's success to the release of its early wargames, specifically citing Computer Bismarck.
 Computer Gaming World's Bob Proctor in 1988 agreed that Computer Bismarck contributed to SSI's success, commenting that the title earned the company a good profit.
 He also stated that it encouraged game enthusiasts to submit their own games to SSI, which he believed helped further the company's success.
 Describing it as the first "serious wargame for a microcomputer", Proctor credited Computer Bismarck with helping to legitimize war games and computer games in general.
 He stated that the professional packaging demonstrated SSI's seriousness to produce quality products; prior to Computer Bismarck, most computer games were packaged in zipper storage bags.
 Saekow became a permanent SSI employee and designed artwork for most of its products.

 Ansoff noted the similarity of the game's mechanics to Avalon Hill's Bismarck, stating that "it would seem proper as a matter of courtesy to acknowledge that the game was based on an Avalon Hill design".
+Chadwick also noted the similarities to Avalon Hill's board game.
 In 1983, Avalon Hill took legal action against SSI for copying game mechanics from its board games; Computer Bismarck, among other titles, was involved in the case.
 The two companies settled the issue out of court.
-The game was later re-released as part of the company's "SSI classics" line of popular games at discounted prices.
 One of SSI's later games, Pursuit of the Graf Spee, uses an altered version of Computer Bismarck's core system.
 In December 2013 the International Center for the History of Electronic Games received a software donation of several SSI games, including Computer Bismarck with the source code for preservation.